ryanssenn/nanoC/README.md

 A compiler works in stages: it takes human-readable code, checks that it’s valid, and turns it into low-level instructions the CPU understands.
 This project implements those steps manually, without relying on existing compiler frameworks.

-This project was built to learn how programming languages work, mostly as a toy compiler project.
-There’s plenty of room for optimization, especially in register allocation and instruction scheduling.
+This project is educational, built to learn how programming languages work, mostly as a toy compiler project.
+While functional, there's room for optimizations, particularly in register allocation :)

 ### Supported C Features